To the Members

 Bank has got ISO 27001:2013 Certification centre operations Data Centre Facility andDR Site.

 (iii) In case of imported technology (imported during the last three years reckonedfrom the beginning of the financial year) .....
 None.

 The Foreign Exchange earned in terms of actual inflows during the year and the ForeignExchange outgo during the year in terms of actual outflow.

-During the year ended March 31st 2017 the Bank earned Rs.
-76.93 Lacs andspent Rs.
-60.50 Lacs in Foreign currency.
-This does not include Foreign Currency cashflows in derivatives and Foreign currency exchange transactions.
+During the year ended 31st March 2019 the Bank earned र 230.37 lacs andspent र 55.89 lacs in foreign currency.
+The term does not include Foreign Currency Cash

-(2) No significant and material orders were passed by the regulators or courts ortribunals impacting the going concern status of the Banks operations in future.
+by the (2) No significant regulators or courts or tribunals impacting the going concernstatus of the Bank's operations in future.

 Extracts of Annual Return

-Adequacy of Internal Financial Controls related to Financial Statements
+Adequacy of Internal Financial Controls related to Financial Statement

 The Bank has adequate internal controls and processes in place with respect to itsfinancial statements which provide reasonable assurance regarding the reliability offinancial reporting and the preparation of financial statements.
 These controls andprocesses are driven through various policies procedures and certifications.
 Theprocesses and controls are reviewed periodically.
 The Bank has a mechanism of testing thecontrols at regular intervals for their design and operating effectiveness to ascertainthe reliability and authenticity of financial information.